RQISL/portfolio-project-5-robert-quinlan/README.md

 ------------------------------------------------------------------------------------
 ## Agile management

-* The concept introduced for the Art Gallery project, is a comprehensive solution for selling fine art frame.
-Developed through a 18-stages process utilising Agile management, this project was completed.
+* The concept introduced for the Art Gallery project is a comprehensive solution for selling fine art frames.
+Developed through an 18-stage process utilising Agile management, this project was completed.

 * The Agile management can find the link at [Robert’s Github](https://github.com/RQISL/portfolio-project-5-robert-quinlan/issues?q=is%3Aissue+is%3Aclosed) and [Github milestone](https://github.com/RQISL/portfolio-project-5-robert-quinlan/milestones) and milestone showcases the screenshots of progress made from start to finish below: